Long Baseline Observations of the HD100546 Protoplanetary Disk with ALMA: Introduction

 \section{Introduction}

+Substructures in protoplanetary disks are not only ubiquitous but also diverse.
+Radial gaps, fine and wide rings, spiral arms, and lopsided concentrations are amongst the most common substructures found in resolved observations of disks.
+The mechanisms behind the formation of such varied structures are not entirely known, but most models invoke planet-disk interactions.
+It appears that these substructures are a common feature of the early evolution of protoplanetary disks and it is widely thought that they are related to the process of planet formation.

+Radial discontinuities and concentric rings appear to be the most frequent substructures, such as in HL\,Tau \citep{ALMA2015}, TW\,Hya \citep{Andrews2016}, HD\,97048 \citep{vanderPlas2017}, HD\,169142 \citep{Fedele2017, Perez2019}, and the disks in the Disk Substructures at High Angular Resolution Project \citep[DSHARP,][]{Andrews2018}.
+These dusty annuli can be sculpted by planets \citep[e.g.,][]{Dipierro2015} which usually leave a clear gap in the dust radial profile.
+In the case of a low-mass planet, the planet-disk interaction can produce multiple narrow gaps and rings \citep[e.g.,][]{Dong2017}.
+For example, \citet{Perez2019} showed that a migrating mini-Neptune planet can reproduce the three fine rings observed in the HD169142 transition disk \citep[see also][]{Weber2019}.

-Simulations of planet-disk interaction show that young massive planets develop a {\em circumplanetary disk} (CPD) as they accrete material from their parent protoplanetary disk \citep[e.g.,][]{Miki1982, Lubow1999, Gressel2013, Szulagyi2014}.
+Simulations of planet-disk interactions show that young massive planets develop a {\em circumplanetary disk} (CPD) as they accrete material from their parent protoplanetary disk \citep[e.g.,][]{Miki1982, Lubow1999, Gressel2013, Szulagyi2014}.
 The CPDs persist for as long as the planet grows.
-CPDs, however, have eluded detection in dust continuum \citep{Wu2017, Ricci2017} even in long, deep observations \citep{Isella2014}.
-Indeed, the radio flux emitted by these CPDs may be scarse because millimeter dust is believed to be lost by radial drift within a few hundred years \citep{ZhuIsella2018}.
-But, how much dust is collected in the circumplanetary vicinity? is this material enough to form satellites? is it replenished?
-The detection of a protoplanet, via its CPD dust continuum and gas kinematics, would help answering these questions.
+CPDs, however, are difficult to detect in dust continuum \citep{Wu2017, Ricci2017, PerezMarino2019}.
+The protoplanet candidates inside the gap of PDS\,70 are the only detections that have not been challenged so far \citep{Keppler2018, Christiaens2019}.
+Recently, sub-millimeter emission attributed to dust emission from a CPD around PDS70c has been reported, as well as dust orbiting in proximity of PDS\,70b \citep{Isella2019}.
+Indeed, the radio flux emitted by these CPDs may be very faint because millimeter dust is believed to be lost by radial drift within a few hundred years \citep{ZhuIsella2018}.